hoangnh092185/my-first-webpage/README.md

-### _my-first-webpage.html, favorite-things.html, 08.01.2016_
+### My first webpage of my favorite things, 08.01.2016_

 #### By _**Nhat Hoang and Josh Huffman**_

 ## _Description_
-This repository contains two html pages demonstrating using different tags, inline and block elements, attached images, and hyperlinks to other sites within the coding line.
+This repository contains two html pages demonstrate using different tags, inline/block elements, attached images, and hyperlinks to other sites within the coding line.

 ## _Setup_
 - Clone this repository.